The Power of Water

 Drink water before each meal.
 A big glass of water three times a day will chip away at a lot of your water needs, as well as curbing the tendency to overeat due to dehydration.

-*Note that drinking water thirty minutes before a meal can help our bodies recognize the difference between feeling thirsty and hungry.
+*Note that drinking water thirty minutes before a meal can help our bodies recognise the difference between feeling thirsty and hungry.
 The sensations of thirst and hunger are generated simultaneously, and we often mistake thirst for hunger.
 As we drink more water, we can better discern the difference, and thus eat less when it’s water our body is really asking for.

 Drink herbal tea to get your daily water intake